 Construction Approach and Timeline

-Construction began in July 2021 and is anticipated to last for approximately two years.
+Construction began in July 2021 and is anticipated to last until approximately Sept.
+2024.
 To lessen the duration of the project, crews are working around-the-clock, seven days a week.

-To minimize impacts created by construction staging, Metro’s contractor established a material laydown area at the Shady Grove Rail Yard.
+To minimize impacts created by construction staging, our contractors established a material laydown area at the Shady Grove Rail Yard.
 Construction materials are offloaded from trucks to the laydown area and transported to the construction site in the tunnel via flatbed rail cars after Metrorail service hours.
 Approximately 115 tons of steel, concrete, and fan/power equipment will be moved by rail vehicle over the span of the project.